xinehc/argo/README.md

 ## FAQ
-### Does Argo work with long reads of isolates?
+### Does Argo work with isolates?

 Yes, Argo can provide rough estimates of ARG abundances (cpg) for isolates.
-However, the computational time may be longer for certain pathogenic species (e.g., *Escherichia coli*, *Salmonella enterica*) which typically contain many copies of ARGs on their genomes and are highly redundant in GTDB.
+However, the computational time may be longer for pathogenic species (e.g., *Escherichia coli*, *Salmonella enterica*) which typically contain many copies of ARGs on their genomes and are highly redundant in GTDB.

+### Does Argo work with assembled contigs?

+No, Argo is inherently read-based and does not work with contigs.
+You may consider using `diamond blastx/p` directly with SARG+/NDARO/CARD for ARG annotation.

 ### Why is Argo running slowly for certain samples?

 The computational time increases not only with the size of the sample but also with the number of ARG-containing reads and the redundancy of the database.
 If your sample contains a large proportion of *Escherichia coli* (see above), the computational time is likely to be much longer than usual.

-### Does Argo work with assembled contigs?

-No, Argo is inherently read-based and does not work with contigs.
-You may consider using `diamond blastx/p` directly with SARG+/NDARO/CARD for ARG annotation.